 The 6-speed manual transmission was mostly a joy to drive, although we occasionally found ourselves rowing between third and fourth on demanding roads, frustrated that the latter was too tall and the former was strained and noisy.
 We found the same issue on ATS models equipped with the 6-speed automatic: a gap in the ratios between third and fourth gears.
 Still, we applaud Cadillac for offering a manual option in a world where others seem to be going the way entirely of paddle shifters.

 On the track, we found the 2.0-liter turbo engine had plenty of power to make it fun, but not quite enough to make it effortless.
 For those who actually like to work for a lap time, that's a good thing.
 The 3.6-liter V6 with Magnetic Ride Control, however, was another story.
 The favorable power-to-weight ratio with the V6 in the ATS makes for a dynamite ride.
 After a few laps in the ATS V6, it's impossible not to dive into the pit lane smiling.

 On both models, the Brembo performance brakes stopped quickly and efficiently.

-The 2013 Cadillac ATS is a well-executed compact luxury sports sedan with performance that keeps up with the best from Germany.
-Sporting rear-wheel drive and a rigid chassis, it's quiet, fun and easy to drive fast.
-A range of power trains offers a wide range of price, performance, and economy.
+The 2014 Cadillac ATS is a well-executed compact luxury sports sedan with performance that keeps up with the best from Germany.
+Sporting rear-wheel drive and a rigid chassis, it's quiet, fun and easy to drive, whether mildly or energetically.
+A range of powertrains offers a wide range of price, performance, and economy.

 Options As Tested